cchandre/pyhamsys/README.md

 Returns:
 &nbsp; Bunch object with the following fields defined:
-   - t : final integration time if *times* is a float of integer *times* if *times* is a list or an array all computed times if *times* is a list or array with a single element
+   - t : final integration time if *times* is a float or integer
+         &nbsp; *times* if *times* is a list or a numpy array
+         &nbsp; all computed times if *times* is a list or numpy array with a single element
    - y : state vector at times t

 References: